Anthony Perkins: Legacy

-Even if they were not distinguished by an award, many of Perkins's films earned cult followings throughout the years.
-The Trial was one of them, with some people considering the film even better than Citizen Kane.
-Pretty Poison was another instance, and perhaps the most famous.
-Television appearances such as Evening Primrose and Remember My Name also received this treatment, with Primrose finding a big fan in famous singer Michael Jackson.
+Despite not winning any awards, many of Perkins's films have gained cult followings throughout the years, including The Trial and Pretty Poison.
+Television appearances such as Evening Primrose and Remember My Name also received popularity, with Michael Jackson being a fan of Evening Primrose.
 The same occurred with The Black Hole and Crimes of Passion.

-Perkins has also been considered an icon of the New York actors of Hollywood's Golden Age, often being compared to legendary performers Marlon Brando, Montgomery Clift, and even James Dean, whom he was once set to replace.
-He became a poster child for neurotic and shy men, many of whom felt outcast in average American society.
-Other times, he was the model for odd boys with murderous tendencies.
-Either way, Perkins was always praised for his heartfelt and dedicated performances, as Brando, Clift, and Dean had been.
-Generations of actors were inspired by him, as Sebastian Stan put: "I have a bit of an obsession with the 1950s and all those actors from Montgomery Clift to James Dean and Anthony Perkins.
+Actor Sebastian Stan has cited Perkins as an influence: "I have a bit of an obsession with the 1950s and all those actors from Montgomery Clift to James Dean and Anthony Perkins.
 Just that whole era of Tennessee Williams to Elia Kazan.
 The whole idea of New York and the whole thing becomes kind of romantic in your head."
-Jane Fonda credited Perkins alone with making her comfortable in front of the camera, and Michael Simkims, who worked with Perkins just months before his death on A Demon in My View, remembered Perkins well for his professionalism and willingness to help anyone–including himself–who was having trouble with a scene.
+Jane Fonda credited Perkins alone with making her comfortable in front of the camera, and Michael Simkims, who worked with Perkins several months before his death on A Demon in My View, remembered Perkins well for his professionalism and willingness to help anyone, including himself, who was having trouble with a scene.
 Established actors admired his abilities, as Maria Cooper Janis remembered about her father, Gary Cooper: "I know my father adored Tony Perkins.
 He thought he was one hell of an actor."
-After his death, Perkins's art still lingered in Hollywood, especially in the Academy Award-nominated thriller film Knives Out, which was inspired by The Last of Sheila, according to the film's director-producer Rian Johnson.